Azure/MS-AMP-Examples/Swin-Transformer/README.md

 # This is an example of Swin-Transformer using MS-AMP
-This example, adapted from [Swin-Transformer](https://github.com/microsoft/Swin-Transformer), demonstrates how to use MS-AMP in a comprehensive training scenario.
+This example demonstrates how to use MS-AMP in [Swin-Transformer](https://github.com/microsoft/Swin-Transformer).

 ## Data preparation
 We use standard ImageNet dataset, you can download it from http://image-net.org/.
 The file structure should look like: